jameycribbs/hare/README.md

 ```

-#### Querying a table
+#### Querying

 To query the database, you can write your query expression in pure Go and pass
 it to your model's QueryContacts method as a closure.
+You would need to create
+the QueryContacts function for your model as part of setup.
+You can find an
+example of what this function should look like in examples/models/episodes.go.

 ```go
 results, err := models.QueryContacts(db, func(c models.Contact) bool {